theramiyer/blog/content/post/2016/the-so-called-demonic-torrents.md

 A torrent file, which is typically what these sites give you, are tiny _tracker files_.
 These files just keep track of what chunk you download from where.
 Torrent clients (such as BitTorrent, μTorrent, Torrex, Transmission, etc.) understand these torrent files and communicate with the tracker server and the peers who have the actual files.
 To oversimplify the concept, the tracker server allots a tracking number to your download, and decides what packets you should get, and from whom.

-### So then what is blocked by my {{< smallcaps "ISP" >}}?
+### So then what is blocked by my {{< abbr "ISP" >}}?

 The torrent search engines and the public torrent tracker file download sites are blocked by Internet Service Providers.
-In a manner of speaking, your {{< smallcaps "ISP" >}} has a map to different places on the Web—the route to reach these sites.
-Blocking by {{< smallcaps "ISP" >}} means that they simply erase the routes to these sites from their map.
+In a manner of speaking, your {{< abbr "ISP" >}} has a map to different places on the Web—the route to reach these sites.
+Blocking by {{< abbr "ISP" >}} means that they simply erase the routes to these sites from their map.
 So you cannot directly go to these sites with their names.

 ### Then, can I not use torrents?